msovara/wrf-fire-chpc-csir/README.md

 ## 🌐 Overview

-WRF-Fire is a coupled atmosphere-fire model for simulating wildland fire behavior.
+WRF-Fire is a coupled atmosphere-fire model for simulating wildland fire behaviour.
 It combines the Weather Research and Forecasting (WRF) model with a fire spread model to simulate the interaction between fire and atmosphere.

 ## 🚀 Quick Start